brucelowekamp/christmaslights/README.md

 map the relay universe to a E1.31-based relay module instead of an RPi.

-Language is python 2 or 3.
+Language is python 3.
 Needs "pip install enum34"

 There are two versions of the show, SimpleShow, which only displays